comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce_custom_object/README.md

 - You can concatenate multiple CallGear fields with each other or with manual text in one SalesForce field.

 ![image](sf_cobj5.png)

+- Select the type of call at which the object will be created

 </details>